President | Vickey Malone Kennedy (vck) |

 She earned a BA in Theatre/Acting/Set Design from USAO in Chickasha, and continued her graduate studies in Theatre/Acting/Light Design at OSU in Stillwater.

-She is a former OWFI President, former Norman Galaxy of Writers Vice President, and Co-founder of Rose Rock wRiters.
+She is a former OWFI president, former Norman Galaxy of Writers vice president, and

 She has won numerous writing awards including an OWFI Crème de la Crème, a Darryl Award for Best Published Mid-South Short Story, and 1st Place Writer's Digest Award in Genre Fiction.